edurotich/leocarz/README.md

 ### Environment Variables for Production

-Make sure to add these environment variables in your deployment platform:
+Make sure to add these environment variables in your deployment platform for **leocarz**:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url